 For references, please email the following link to your referees:

 They will submit your references directly to us and we will add them to your application.

 Please use the Online Application Form to apply.
 Once you register, you can search for the course to which you wish to apply and upload the required supporting documents towards the end of this process.

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

-- You're looking for a master's with a strong focus on theory, methodology and current debates in musicology.
+- Enjoy a strong focus on theory, methodology and current debates in musicology.

-- You want to develop advanced research skills and presentational techniques suitable for doctoral study or applied work.
+- Develop advanced research skills and presentational techniques suitable for doctoral study or applied work.

 UK/EU students (per annum): £9,500

 Each year the School of Arts, Languages and Cultures offer a number of School awards and Subject-specific bursaries (the values of which are usually set at Home/EU fees level), open to both Home/EU and international students.
 The deadline for these is early February each year.
 Details of all funding opportunities, including deadlines, eligibility and how to apply, can be found on the School's funding page where you can also find details of the Government Postgraduate Loan Scheme.

 See also the University's postgraduate funding database to see if you are eligible for any other funding opportunities.